ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 > [!CAUTION]
 > This is a potential error!

-The following section details some of the tools that we are using to deploy the application to AWS.
+The following section details some of the tools we use to deploy the application to AWS.

 ## AWS